-Joan Braun is a lawyer, mediator and consultant.
+Joan Braun is a lawyer, scholar and mediator.

-Joan Braun has worked as a mediator in private practice since 2004, resolving family, civil, elder, workplace and child protection disputes.
-She is accredited as a Family Law Mediator with the Law Society of BC, is a certified Comprehensive Family Mediator with the Law Society of BC.
+Joan has worked as a mediator, resolving family, civil, elder, workplace and child protection disputes.
+She is accredited as a Family Law Mediator with the Law Society of BC, is a certified Comprehensive Family Mediator with Family Mediation Canada.